xUmutKx/LyricsForPoweramp/docs/guide.md

       The track metadata (Title, Artist, and Album Name) will be set from the lyrics metadata.

     - #### Selected Folders
+      The plugin automatically lists folders from Poweramp library data.

       The plugin requires read and write access to these folders to manage lyrics files and track metadata.

+      When you grant access to a parent folder, the plugin will automatically get access to all subfolders.

       Tips for Selecting Folders:
         * When choosing a music directory, try to select the parent folder rather than multiple individual subfolders.